GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
+> ### The complexity of software is an essential property, not an accidental one.
+Hence descriptions of a software entity that abstract away its complexity often abstract away its essence.
 >
-> ~ *Linus Torvalds*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts